How to Install Rust on Debian 12/11/10

 rustc -V

 After installing Rust, it’s essential to test the installation to ensure it’s working correctly.
 The best way to verify this is by creating a simple test application, like the classic “Hello World” program.
-In this section, we will walk you through the process of creating and running a basic Rust application.

-Step 1: Create a Workspace Directory
+Create a Workspace Directory

 First, create a directory that will serve as a workspace for your Rust projects.
 This helps keep your projects organized and easy to find.
 Run the following command to create a new directory called rust-projects in your home folder: